Financial Aid can be confusing, so we have compiled a list of questions from past and current students to help you as you apply.

-Three types of need-based aid may be awarded: grants, low-interest student loans, and money earned through work-study.
+Three types of need-based aid may be awarded: grants and scholarships, low-interest student loans, and money earned through work-study.
 Wheaton College also offers several merit-based awards.
 These include Presidential scholarships, along with music and multicultural student scholarships.
 There is also other aid available, such as ROTC scholarships and loans that are not based on financial need.

 You can choose to reduce the amount of the loan, or refuse it all, and still keep the grant portion of your package.
 We will offer a loan that is the maximum amount for which the student is eligible.
 Nevertheless, you do not have to accept the loans for which you qualify.
 Talk with your SFS Advisor for more information.